Bashkortostan

-Terminology
+Name

-The name "Bashkortostan" derives from the name of the Bashkir ethnic group.
-While the endonym having various theories on its meaning, the most prominent is being a combination of Turkic words baş, meaning 'head', 'chief', 'main', 'principal' and qurt meaning 'wolf' (one of the animals regarded as sacred to Turkic peoples); the suffix -stan is Persian, commonly used for many Eurasian territorial names.
-Bashkirs speak the Bashkir language, which belongs to the Kipchak branch of the Turkic language group.
+The name Bashkortostan derives from the name of the Bashkir ethnic group, and is literally translated as "land of the Bashkirs".
+While the endonym having various theories on its meaning, the most prominent being a combination of Turkic words baş, meaning 'head', 'chief', 'main', 'principal' and qurt meaning 'wolf' (one of the animals regarded as sacred to Turkic peoples); the suffix -stan is Persian, commonly used for many Eurasian territorial names.

+The Russian name Bashkiriya first appeared at the end of the 16th century.
+Originally, it appeared in the forms Bashkir land, Bashkir, Bashkirda and Bashkir horde.

 History

+Early history

 The first settlements in the territory of modern Bashkortostan date from the early Paleolithic period, but the Bronze Age spurred an upsurge in the population of this territory.
 When people of the Abashevo culture started settling here, they possessed high skills in manufacturing bronze tools, weapons and decorations.
 They were the first to establish permanent settlements in the Southern Urals.

-Bashkortostan takes its name from its native people, the Bashkirs.
-The Slavonic name of the country, Bashkiriya, formed at the end of the 16th century.
-Originally it appeared in the forms Bashkir land, Bashkir, Bashkirda and Bashkir horde.
-The ethnonym Bashkirs first became known in the 7th century.
 In the 10th century, Al-Balkhi wrote about Bashkirs as a people, divided into two groups, one of which inhabited the Southern Urals, while the other lived near the Danube River, close to the boundaries of Byzantium.
 His contemporary Ibn-Ruste described the Bashkirs as "an independent people, occupying territories on both sides of the Ural mountain ridge between Volga, Kama, Tobol and upstream of Yaik River".

 Cave paintings in the Shulgan-Tash Nature Reserve.

 Mausoleum of Turahan, 14th-century building.

 Bashkirs near Hamburg during the Napoleonic Wars, c.
 1813.

 A Red Army cavalry unit made up of Bashkirs, likely taken between 1924 and 1927.

+After the early-feudal Mongolian state had broken down in the 14th century, the territory of modern Bashkortostan became divided between the Kazan, the Siberia Khanates and the Nogai Horde.
+The tribes that lived there were headed by bi (tribal heads).